raspberrypi/documentation/faqs/README.md

 ### Why does my Pi not start up/boot?

 Probably the most frequently asked question!
-We have full instructions for setting up your Raspberry Pi [here](./setup/), but if it still will not boot, you will find advice on what to do in the [troubleshooting post on our forum](https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=58151).
+We have full instructions for setting up your Raspberry Pi [here](../setup/), but if it still will not boot, you will find advice on what to do in the [troubleshooting post on our forum](https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=58151).

 ### Why is my Pi hot?

 All electronics give off heat, and the Pi is no exception.
 The latest model (3B+) has heat-spreading technology to use the entire PCB and connectors as a heatsink to dissipate excess energy.
 This means that except in exceptional conditions, you are unlikely to need a heatsink on the SoC or the Ethernet hub chip.
-You can still add a heatsink if you wish, and this may prevent thermal throttling by keeping the chips below the throttling temperature (see the paragraph on clock speed).
+You can still add a heatsink if you wish, and this may prevent thermal throttling by keeping the chips below the throttling temperature (see the clock speed paragraph in the [Performance](#pi-performance) section).

 ### I keep getting a lightning bolt symbol and messages about power.